colorizenl/colorize-gradle-tasks/readme.md

 HTML/CSS/JavaScript web application plugin for Gradle
 =====================================================

+**This plugin is no longer maintained.
+Use the [Gradle Node plugin](https://github.com/srs/gradle-node-plugin) to directly call NodeJS tasks from Gradle, removing the need for this plugin.**

 Gradle plugin for building HTML/CSS/JavaScript web applications.
 The plugin adds the *packageWebApp* task that automatically runs as part of *assemble*.
 "Packaging" the web application consists of the following steps: